Aldersgate, City of London

 Aldersgate Street holds a special significance for Methodists, for it was at a religious meeting here on 24 May 1738 that John Wesley felt his heart “strangely warmed” as he listened to a reading of Martin Luther’s preface to the Epistle to the Romans.

 Aldersgate was demolished in 1761; the Barbican’s Thomas More House stands near its site.
-Aldersgate Street now constitutes the very southernmost end of the A1 and extends just south of the Museum of London rotunda to meet St Martin’s le Grand.
+Aldersgate Street now constitutes the very southernmost end of the A1 and extends just south of the rotunda to meet St Martin’s le Grand.

 There has been a public house on the site of the Lord Raglan, at 61 Aldersgate Street, since Shakespeare’s day – indeed, the Bard is said to have been among its regulars.
 It was rebuilt in the mid-19th century, and renamed then after the Crimean War commander.

-Across the road from the Lord Raglan, Postman’s Park has a handsome and poignant display of commemorative tiles dedicated to ordinary people who heroically gave their lives in order to save others.
+Across the road from the Lord Raglan (at the bottom of the map below), Postman’s Park has a handsome and poignant display of commemorative tiles dedicated to ordinary people who heroically gave their lives in order to save others.
+Two of the memorials are shown in the composite image below.

-The Museum of London adjoins the Barbican complex.
+The Museum of London adjoins the Barbican complex, though it plans to move to nearby Smithfield.
 Its exhibits include the Great Fire Experience, reconstructed Victorian shops, the gilded Lord Mayor’s coach, a Roman horse skeleton, and grim 18th-century prison cells, complete with prisoner graffiti.
 Outside the entrance to the museum a bronze memorial in the shape of a flame marks the site of Wesley’s conversion.

 In 1667, John Milton wrote much of Paradise Lost in a house near Aldersgate.